justinross102/386-blog/_posts/2023-09-01-first-post.md

 # Using R

 When using R, the tidyverse package is incredibly useful for easily creating customizable visuals.
 If you don't already have it installed, you can install the tidyverse using this command: `install.packages("tidyverse")`.
-You can then load the package using the command: `library(tidyverse)`.
+You can then load the package using the command `library(tidyverse)`.

 Now it's time to make some graphs!
 The tidyverse package will give you access to a function called `ggplot()`, which is what we will use in this tutorial.
 The basic syntax for ggplot is shown below: